 According to the Fathers

-In each Holy Qurbana, we remember St. Cyril of Alexandria as "the exalted and true tower, who clearly expounded and declared the Incarnation of God the Word, our Lord Jesus Christ, who took flesh."
+We remember in the Thubdens of Holy Qurbana that St. Cyril of Alexandria as "the exalted and true tower, who clearly expounded and declared the Incarnation of God the Word, our Lord Jesus Christ, who took flesh."